-- NOTE: Disconnecting the battery cable, removing the battery, or draining the flea power clears the CMOS and resets the BIOS settings on your computer. - (i) NOTE: After your computer is reassembled and powered on, it prompts for the Real Time Clock (RTC) reset.
-When the RTC reset cycle occurs, the computer restarts several times and then an error message is displayed-"Time of day not set".
+- (i) NOTE: The following steps are applicable only if you want to further remove any other component from your computer. - NOTE: Disconnecting the battery cable, removing the battery, or draining the flea power clears the CMOS and resets the BIOS settings on your computer. - () NOTE: After your computer is reassembled and powered on, it prompts for the Real Time Clock (RTC) reset.
+When the RTC reset cycle occurs, the computer restarts several times and then an error message is displayed- "Time of day not set".
 Enter the BIOS when this error appears and set the date and time on your computer to resume normal functionality. - 4.
 Disconnect the battery cable from the system board. - 5.
 Turn your computer over and press the power button for 15 seconds to drain the flea power.